Linux

 Warning

-The following line needs to be added to the /etc/linuxptp/ptp4l.conf
+The following line needs to be added to the /etc/linuxptp/ptp4l.conf file on the machine acting as a PTP master

-to resolve the compatability issues.
+to resolve the compatability issues when running 4.X versions of linuxptp.

 ptp_minor_version 0